andrewluetgers/loot/README.md

 suggestions etc. welcome.

 ## Use it
 Just load up the js file/s and call the global methods.
-Init process will protect existing globals by making bakcups under loot.oldValues.
+Init process will protect existing globals by making backups under loot.oldValues.
 See loot.sauce.js for extending with custom methods.

 ## Methods